Reclaim Control of your IT

-The objective of our GCC audits is to determine whether controls effectively support the confidentiality, integrity, and availability of your systems.
+The objective of our GCC audits (general computer controls), also called information systems audits is to determine whether controls effectively support the confidentiality, integrity, and availability of your systems.

-At Audit Solutions, based in Montreal Canada, we identify, develop and test internal controls and policies.
-Control reviews are created and implemented to address management objectives ranging from cost recovery, to application and infrastructure controls.
-We highlight significant exposures and recommend solutions for risk mitigation.
+Audit Solutions identifies, develops and tests internal controls and policies.
+Reviews are created and implemented to address your objectives ranging from cost recovery, to application and infrastructure controls.
+We highlight significant exposures and recommend solutions to mitigate risk.

 - Information Security (Anti-Virus, Firewalls)